doves777/fairpay/docs/user_manual.md

 After loging in, you will see a screen with different categories of products as well as a list of items.
 To add items, you can either click on the category which will produce a pop-up of all the items inside of that category, or you can type into the search bar and search the item that you want.

 After you are done selecting all the items you want to check out, click checkout and the options Cash and Credit/Debit as well as the total will appear.
-Chose one of these checkout options to complete the transaction.
+Choose one of these checkout options to complete the transaction.

 ## Managers